Achievable logoAchievable logo

 • 20% (high income)

-Test questions relating to tax brackets tend to be generalized as these brackets change annually.
-Regardless, here’s a table with the specifics for investors filing single and married filing jointly (for the tax year 2025):
+Test questions relating to tax brackets tend to be generalized because these brackets change annually.
+Still, here’s a table with the specifics for investors filing single and married filing jointly (for the tax year 2025):

 Tax Rate Individuals Married filing jointly